Commerce

 • Stoner & Freeman, Management , PHI

-• Drucker, F., Managing Challanges for the 21st Century, Butterworth, Oxford
+• Drucker, F., Managing Challenges for the 21st Century, Butterworth, Oxford

 • Mitra, K., Principles of Management, Oxford